andreashuber69/kiss-worker/README.md

 - If your code needs to run on node **and** you happen to use `vite build`, it might make sense to exclusively use *.ts* extensions to reference worker scripts.
 Note that this requires the deployment of the *.ts* source code of the worker scripts and **tsx** needs to be available in the production environment.
-- Finally, you can also build and deploy the worker scripts in an extra step and then load the *.js* code into the worker.
+- Finally, you can also build the worker scripts in an extra step, deploy them with the rest of your code and then have the worker load the built *.js* code.
 The node version doesn't use **tsx** on *.js* files and thus avoids the **tsx** dependency and its runtime overhead.

 ### Worker Code Isolation